 Playing videos from the streaming server

 The Opencast streaming server of the RWTH Aachen University uses the Paella Player to play videos.
-The player offers a number of controls to adjust the playback speed and video quality, to call up subtitles or chapter marks or to zoom into the video.
+The player offers a number of controls to adjust the playback speed and video quality, call up subtitles or chapter marks or zoom into the video.